gayverjr/opencap/examples/opencap/README.md

 - basis.bas: Basis set file in Psi4 format

 ## Viewing the trajectory
-Use the supplied script cap_trajectory.py as template for generating the eigenvalue trajectories and extracting the optimal value of the CAP strength parameter.
+You can use the supplied script cap_trajectory.py as a template for generating the eigenvalue trajectories and extracting the optimal value of the CAP strength parameter.

-    cap_trajectory.py ms-caspt2.out
+    python cap_trajectory.py ms-caspt2.out